Henery X (long)

 Rules are nothing more than other peoples’ opinions, so with this being the case, what makes their views more significant than ours?
 True enough, some views turn out to be helpful advice, but the receiver, not the giver, should determine this conclusion.

 One of the countless popular opinions that I disagree with strongly is that of the niche audience, which isn’t even worthy of being regarded as a theory, let alone a fact.
-A niche audience establishes limitations, not just in the makeup of our audience, but more importantly, in our writing as well.
+A niche audience establishes limitations, not just in the makeup of our audience, but just as important, in our writing as well.
 As writers, we should desire to have the planet’s population as our audience, which is something deans and scholars would consider delusional thinking when in all actuality, their thinking about this matter is delusional.

 There’s always a specific formula for achieving anything; the keyword is “specific.”
 Specific means the “most favorable” means to arrive at the desired destination.
 The reason “why” we write should always dictate “what” it is we write, seeing that it’ll be our writing that will eventually determine our audience.
 If we write for a specific reason, more often than not, well achieve our desired result, which is simple logic and reason, or, cause and effect.